silogen/docs/docs/quick-start-guides/resource-manager-quick-start.md

 # Quick start guide for AI resource managers

-The AMD Enterprise AI Suite provides a robust environment for managing AI development teams' work on AMD compute.
+The AMD AI Workbench provides a robust environment for managing AI development teams' work on AMD compute.
 Whether teams are working on fine-tuning, inference, or any other aspect of AI development, the platform offers easy-to-use tools to maintain fair compute resource allocation.
 To work efficiently in the platform, a resource manager should have some experience with AI terminology and a general understanding of AI development infrastructure.

 This quick start guide outlines the steps to set up essential AI compute resources for project work.
 By the end, you will have a connected compute cluster, a project with allocated compute resources, and an invited team member who can access the platform.